 Performance Equine Vets offers a diversity in the clinicians experience and interests, and this allows varied opinions and approaches to case management.

 Reproductive Program Specifics

 Performance Equine Vets externships are available for 2-6 weeks blocks.
-During this time the student will be working under the supervision and guidance of our highly trained equine technicians as well as our staff of Veterinarians.
-The student will gain skills and knowledge in breeding of the mare, collection of the stallion, management of the pre-partum mare, delivery of the foal, management of the post-partum mare as well as care of the critically ill mare and foal.
+During this time the student will be working under the supervision and guidance of our breeding technicians as well as our staff of Veterinarians.
+The student will gain skills and knowledge in breeding of the mare, collection of the stallion, processing of semen, management of the pre-partum mare, delivery of the foal, management of the post-partum mare as well as care of the critically ill mare and foal.
 Students will be involved with initial assessment, diagnostic decisions and techniques and management of the equine patient while hospitalized.
 The student will be expected to be intimately involved in the initial evaluation of the cases and their continued management.
-The student will have primary call duty and will be expected to help the primary duty veterinarian and technician with emergencies after hours on a rotational basis.
+The student will have primary call duty and will be expected to help the staff with emergencies after hours on a rotational basis.